PavlenkoEvgeniy/php-symfony-ytdownloader/Readme.md

 ## 📸 Preview
 <img src="docs/preview/1.jpg" alt="Login page" height="300"> <img src="docs/preview/2.jpg" alt="Index page" height="300"> <img src="docs/preview/3.jpg" alt="Downloads page" height="300"> <img src="docs/preview/4.jpg" alt="Admin dashboard" height="300"> <img src="docs/preview/5.jpg" alt="Admin menu" height="300">

+## ⚠️ Legal Disclaimer:
+This program is for personal use only.
+Downloading copyrighted material without permission is against YouTube's terms of services.
+By using this program, you are solely responsible for any copyright violations.
+We are not responsible for people who attempt to use this program in any way that breaks YouTube's terms of services.

 ## 📋 Tested within:
 1. 🐧 Ubuntu 22.04
 2. 🐳 Docker 28.3.2